Silent-Zebra/reproduce/are-16-heads-really-better-than-1/README.md

 ## Graphing

 Filenames are created in the format of $task_$model_$description.
 If the model part of the filename is missing, then it means that the script can be used for both BERT and IWSLT/WMT.
-Modify the graphing script according to filepath where you saved the results, and the model used for the experiment if applicable
+Modify the graphing script according to filepath where you saved the results, and the model used for the experiment if applicable.

 ### Graphs in Section 3.2